-Did you know that some of the most prominent and popular brands in the world are remembered and identified by their colors?
+Did you know that some of the world’s most prominent and popular brands are remembered and identified by their colors?

-For instance, every time you see the alphabets “BR” in a blue-pink color combination, you probably automatically think about the famous ice cream brand Baskin Robbins.
+For instance, whenever you see the alphabets “BR” in a blue-pink color combination, you probably automatically think about the famous ice cream brand Baskin Robbins.
 Or take the golden arches set against a bright red background – we all know what that logo is, right?

 However, have you ever wondered what your brand colors say about you and your business?
 The pinks, greens, yellows, and reds – what do they represent anyway?

 Brand Colors and What They Mean